BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

       timeToLive: 200000
 ```

-Let's describe it part by part
+Let's describe it part by part:

 ### Environment part